 #2: Adjust Your Pace Depending On The Terrain

-Staying at an easy pace is more complicated than it sounds, especially if you are running on hilly roads or are a trail runner!
-If you are a road runner and run your base training workouts on hilly terrain, you’ll have to adjust your pace accordingly.
-Your pace will need to slow when going uphill, and you’ll be able to go a bit faster on the downhills.
+Staying at an easy pace is more complicated than it sounds, especially if you are running on hilly roads or are a trail runner.

-As for trail runners, you will definitely have to walk!
-Base training as a trail runner often includes a lot of hiking, a least on the trails where I train!
-The constant uphills make for a challenging journey during a base run.
-When you feel your heart rate beginning to rise and your breath becoming labored, slow down and walk if you have to.
+As for trail runners, you will definitely have to walk at times if you run in a hilly area.
+Base training as a trail runner often includes a lot of hiking, at least on the trails where I train.

 #3: Forget About Pace